We understand making that first step when investing can be difficult. But, you need not worry.

 All investments have an element of risk; for property development one of these risks is the possibility of the project being delayed.
 We cannot fully alleviate the possibility of a Development running over schedule as some factors (such as Council approval and construction) are outside of our direct control.
 However, this is where our experience and strategies for risk mitigation come into play.
 Our practical experience from managing sixteen Developments has taught us realistic timeframes for each stage of the development as well as likely obstacles that may arise.
 Outside of our own experience, we also utilise the services of trusted external experts such as town planners and construction managers to assist where required and provide realistic timeframes.
 We also provide our Investors with regular updates on the progress of all Developments via email and a private Facebook group.
-In the event that a Development is delayed we will endeavour to provide an equivalent return for the extended duration so that an Investor’s annualised ROI remains the same.
+From our Zenith project onwards, in the event that a Development runs over the expected investment term, we will provide investors with additional returns at a rate of 2% per quarter for the extended duration.

 We can never be certain that a Development will be profitable; all investments have an element of risk.
 However, before proceeding with any development we conduct a thorough feasibility study to ensure that the site meets our criteria and standards.
 We also obtain an independent valuation from CBRE during the design phase based on comparable property sales to ensure that our expected sales prices and subsequent calculations are realistic.
 We also add a contingency into the budget, typically 5% but varying based on the level of risk involved in the Development, to ensure that the Development will be completed.